kpalaciorodr/KTR/analytical/README.md

 ### DEPENDENCIES

-Please have installed in the python enviorment: `scipy` and `numpy`.
+Please have installed in the python environment: `scipy` and `numpy`.

 ### FIRST CALCULATE THE FIT OF THE LOGARITHMIC FUNCTION TO THE AVERAGE VMB